 (vi) Carrying on operations for the nonresident for consideration that would not normally be used between unrelated parties in comparable transactions.

-An agent that is independently engaged in the type of services rendered to the nonresident (i.e., it renders such services to other clients) as part of its regular business and charges an arm's-length fee generally does not cause a nonresident company to have a PE in Mexico.
+An agent that is independently engaged in the type of services it renders to a nonresident company (i.e., it renders such services to other clients) as part of its regular business and charges an arm's-length fee generally does not cause the nonresident company to have a PE in Mexico.

+The tax authorities have asserted that commission or sales agents create a PE when sales reps are present in Mexico and the main discussions take place in Mexico.
+To mitigate this risk, care should be taken that sales orders and other agreements cannot be signed or approved by the Mexican representatives.

+Exceptions and Exclusions

 A PE will not be created by a place of business the purpose of which is to carry out activities of a preparatory or auxiliary nature with respect to the business activity of the foreign resident.
-A foreign corporation is not deemed to have a PE in Mexico for carrying out the following activities, as long as they maintain the character of preparatory or auxilliary:
+A foreign corporation is not deemed to have a PE in Mexico by virtue of carrying out the following activities, as long as those activities are preparatory or auxiliary in nature:

-(i) It uses or maintains installations for the sole purpose of storing or exhibiting goods or merchandise;
+(i) Using or maintaining installations for the sole purpose of storing or exhibiting goods or merchandise;

-(ii) It uses or maintains facilities for the sole purpose of storing or exhibiting goods, or maintains goods to be processed by another party;
+(ii) Using or maintaining facilities for the sole purpose of storing or exhibiting goods, or maintaining goods to be processed by another party;

-(iii) It uses a place of business for the sole purpose of purchasing goods or merchandise;
+(iii) Using a place of business for the sole purpose of purchasing goods or merchandise;

-(iv) It uses a facility for the sole purpose of carrying on advertising, gathering information, conducting scientific research and other similar activities; or
+(iv) Using a facility for the sole purpose of carrying on advertising activities, gathering information, or conducting scientific research and other similar activities; or

-(v) It maintains goods or merchandise in a deposit warehouse or effects the delivery of goods for importation into Mexico.
+(v) Maintaining goods or merchandise in a deposit warehouse or effecting the delivery of goods for importation into Mexico.

-Item (iv) permits foreign banks to have representative offices in Mexico without being considered to have Pes in Mexico.
-These offices can negotiate loans and gather related information, but cannot close loans or enter into binding agreements on behalf of the foreign banks they represent.
+Item (iv) permits a foreign bank to have a representative office in Mexico without being considered to have a PE in Mexico.
+Such an office can negotiate loans and gather related information, but cannot close loans or enter into binding agreements on behalf of the foreign bank it represents.